freeman-lab/hxdx/README.md

 # hxdx

 Super simple connecter for state dispatching and rendering.
-Connects a `redux`-like store to a `virtual-dom` and setup rendering with minimal boilerplate.
+Connects a `redux`-like store to a `virtual-dom` and sets up rendering with minimal boilerplate.
 Works well with purely functional components that take in state and sometimes dispatch.

 Exposes an `hx` function for constructing components elements, and a `dx` function for dispatching to the store within your components.
 Uses `hyperx` for defining components and `main-loop` for rendering.